-From the the Skunk variety crossed with Mazar, LSD is named because of its powerful hallucination effect.
+From the Skunk variety crossed with Mazar, LSD is named because of its powerful hallucination effect.
 Developed from ancient genetics long established, crossing Skunk #1 with a potent Mazar has created a very powerful indica strain.
 LSD is a hardy, disease-resistant plant making it ideal to grow in all conditions.
-With just a little care and attention, the LSD strain will give the grower high yielding award winning powerful results.
-The favor is a mix of earthy chestnut with a sweet musky smell.
+With just a little care and attention, the LSD strain will give the grower high yielding award-winning powerful results.
+The flavor is a mix of earthy chestnut with a sweet musky smell.
 LSD produces a euphoric, almost psychedelic experience.

 MedicalPAIN ANXIETY INSOMNIA

 Don't let the name scare you.
 LSD is a powerful hybrid strain developed from established cannabis genetics.
 Self-proclaimed breeders of champions Barney's Farm first introduced the LSD strain into the cannabis world.
 Since its conception, LSD has made waves across the cannabis scene for its powerful psychedelic effects.